Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdclass.md

 class Arith T | (PlusMin T) & (MultDiv T) & (abs T) & (sign T) & (~ T)
 ```

+This class does not define additional operators or functions on the type `T`, so it serves the purpose of a shorthand to the classes mentioned.

+Instead of writing all classes, you can simply use this class instead, given that the type that you are working with is an instance of the classes mentioned.

 ### `IncDec`